IkkarionCross/ikkarionCross.github.io/_posts/2025-11-28-feedback-culture.md

 |___________________|

-The key difference is that, in feedback, you are the product being improved.
+The key difference is that, in feedback, **you are the product being improved**.

 When giving feedback, always bring context to the table: when it happened, how it happened, and what was going on around it.
 You don’t need to remember every tiny detail — just enough to make it meaningful and actionable.